VariantSync/DiffDetective/README.md

 From a mathematical perspective, creating such views is in fact a lifting of operations on single revisions of variational systems to operations on diffs of variational systems.

 Views are implemented within the [org.variantsync.diffdetective.variation.tree.view](src/main/java/org/variantsync/diffdetective/variation/tree/view/) and [org.variantsync.diffdetective.variation.diff.view](src/main/java/org/variantsync/diffdetective/variation/diff/view/) packages for variaton trees and diffs, respectively.
+The empirical evaluation of the view algorithms, including a respective `main` method, is implemented in the [org.variantsync.diffdetective.experiments.views](src/main/java/org/variantsync/diffdetective/experiments/views) package.

 The original replication package can be found on the `splc23-views` branch within the directory [replication/splc23-views](https://github.com/VariantSync/DiffDetective/tree/splc23-views/replication/splc23-views) or via the DOI [10.5281/zenodo.8027920](https://doi.org/10.5281/zenodo.8027920).
 The replication is also available for the most recent version of DiffDetective with an up-to-date version of DiffDetective, which will likely yield to slightly different results than the initial study.
 The updated replication package can be found in the [replication/splc23-views](replication/splc23-views) subdirectory with it's own [README](replication/splc23-views/README.md).